2022 New York Jets season: Preseason

 The Jets' preseason opponents and schedule were announced on May 12.

 Regular season

 Schedule

 Note: Intra-division opponents are in bold text.

 Game summaries

 Week 1: vs. Baltimore Ravens

-Lamar Jackson threw 3 touchdown passes for the Ravens and the Jets lost their fourth straight season opener.
+After a somewhat slow start, the Ravens outscored the Jets, who were led by former Ravens QB Joe Flacco, 21–3 in the 2nd and 3rd quarters en route to a 24–9 season opening victory.
+Lamar Jackson threw for 213 yards, three touchdowns, and an interception; the first two touchdowns went to Devin Duvernay while the third one was caught by Rashod Bateman.
+Flacco threw for 307 yards, a touchdown, and an interception in a losing effort.
+This was Jets' fourth straight season opening loss.

 Week 2: at Cleveland Browns

 Nick Chubb scored a touchdown with 1:55 remaining in the fourth quarter and the Jets didn't have any timeouts.
-The Browns had a 99.7 percent chance of winning at that point.
+The Browns had a 99.9% chance of winning at that point.
 Two plays later Joe Flacco connected with a wide open Corey Davis to cut the lead to 6 points.
 The Jets recovered the onside kick and scored the game winning touchdown 9 plays later and won 31–30.

 Garrett Wilson scored 2 touchdowns, including the game winner, in his NFL debut.

 Week 3: vs. Cincinnati Bengals

 Joe Burrow threw for 3 touchdowns as the Bengals won 27–12.